-In the rest of this article, I will discuss the reasons in detail on what makes pygmy hedgehogs hypoallergenic.
+In the rest of this article, I will discuss the reasons in detail on what makes hedgehogs hypoallergenic.

-1. They have low dander
+1. Hedgehogs produce low amounts of dander

 We saw a pretty quick reaction when my daughter was near cats, dogs and even rabbits.
 She would only have to stroke them and she would begin to get very itchy, starting to scratch, sneezing and her eyes would start watering.